A Survey of Embodied AI: From Simulators to Research Tasks: Research in Embodied AI

 \subsection{Visual Navigation}

-In \emph{visual navigation}, an agent navigates a 3D environment to a goal with or without external priors or natural language instruction.
+In visual navigation, an agent navigates a 3D environment to a goal with or without external priors or natural language instruction.
 Many types of goals have been used for this task, such as points, objects, images \cite{zhu2017target, chaplot2020neural} and areas \cite{anderson2018evaluation}.
 We will focus on points and objects as goals for visual navigation in this paper, as they are the most common and fundamental goals.
 They can be further combined with specifications like perceptual inputs and language to build towards more complex visual navigation tasks, such as \emph{Navigation with Priors}, \emph{Vision-and-Language Navigation} and even \emph{Embodied QA}.
 Under point navigation \cite{ye2020auxiliary}, the agent is tasked to navigate to a specific point while in object navigation \cite{campari2020exploiting, batra2020objectnav}, the agent is tasked to navigate to an object of a specific class.

-While classic navigation approaches \cite{bonin2008visual} are usually composed of hand-engineered sub-components like localization, mapping \cite{fuentes2015visual}, path planning \cite{kavraki1996probabilistic, lavalle2001rapidly} and locomotion, the visual navigation in embodied AI aims to learn these navigation systems from data.
-This helps to reduce case-specific hand-engineering, thereby easing integration with downstream tasks having superior performance with the data-driven learning methods, such as question answering \cite{ye2020seeing}.
-There have also been hybrid approaches \cite{chaplot2020learning} that aim to combine the best of both worlds.
-As previously mentioned in Section \ref{sec:simulator}, learning-based approaches are more robust to sensor measurement noise as they use RGB and/or depth sensors and are able to incorporate semantic understanding of an environment.
-Furthermore, they enable an agent to generalise its knowledge of previously seen environments to help understand novel environments in an unsupervised manner, reducing human effort.
+While classic navigation approaches \cite{bonin2008visual} are usually composed of hand-engineered sub-components like localization, mapping \cite{fuentes2015visual}, path planning \cite{kavraki1996probabilistic, lavalle2001rapidly} and locomotion.
+Visual navigation in embodied AI aims to learn these navigation systems from data, so as to reduce case-specific hand-engineering, hence easing integration with downstream tasks having superior performance with the data-driven learning methods, such as question answering \cite{ye2020seeing}.
+There are also hybrid approaches \cite{chaplot2020learning} that aim to combine the best of both worlds.
+As previously mentioned in section \ref{sec:simulator}, learning-based approaches are more robust to sensor measurement noise as they use RGB and/or depth sensors and are able to incorporate semantic understanding of an environment.
+Furthermore, they enable an agent to generalize its knowledge of previously seen environments to help understand novel environments in an unsupervised manner, reducing human effort.